-There is, however, such thing as ‘the right choice’ to make in regard to which of the two islands you should pick, depending on the type of vacations you want to have, your budget, your traveling company, and your priorities.
+There is, however, such thing as ‘the right choice’ to make in regard to which of the two Greek islands you should pick, depending on the type of vacations you want to have, your budget, your traveling company, and your priorities.

 Sunset in Santorini - credits: Georgios Tsichlis/Shutterstock.com

-Mykonos is a flat island, while its climate is balmy both during summer and winter.
+Mykonos is a flat island, and its climate is balmy both during summer and winter.
 A trademark feature of the climate of Mykonos, however, which you’ll realize even if you spend just one day on the island, is the strong north winds, also known as ‘meltemia’, that in fact serve as a lifeline during the summer days when the sun is mercilessly bright and hot.

-Santorini -or Thira- is located in the southernmost part of the Cyclades and, while most people don’t know it, it is essentially a part of an island complex that includes the smaller islands of Thira, Thirasia, Aspronisi, Palea and Nea Kameni.
-The volcano of Santorini, one of its most impressive elements, is still active, along with the ones in the islands of Milos, Methana, and Nisyros, however, it is the only volcano in the world with its crater found in the sea.
+Santorini -or Thira- is located in the southernmost part of the Cyclades islands and, while most people don’t know it, it is essentially a part of an island complex that includes the smaller islands of Thira, Thirasia, Aspronisi, Palea, and Nea Kameni.
+The volcano of Santorini, one of its most impressive elements, is still active, along with the ones in the Greek islands of Milos, Methana, and Nisyros, however, it is the only volcano in the world with its crater found in the sea.

 While the small beach right by the port in Mykonos Town is cute and clean, if you head south, you’ll experience a whole new world of swimming opportunities unfold before your eyes.
 Closest to the town, you’ll find Megali Ammos.
-In the south of Korfos, Ornos Beach offers every luxury you’ll ever need, including a diving school for the more adventurous of you.
+In the south of Korfos, Ornos Beach offers every luxury you’ll ever need, including a scuba diving school for the more adventurous of you.